derek-yux/Heisenberg_Optical_Design_In_TypeScript/README.md

 - Waveplates: 0-2 for state control

 This diversity enables the model to understand **constraint-respecting trade-offs** across all realistic quantum optics scenarios.

-### Current State
-✅ **Works well for**: Finding designs that respect hardware constraints, exploring goal-specific trade-offs, showing why certain components are necessary
-⚠️ **Limitations**: Score is heuristic (detection 40%, intensity 30%, penalties for loss/complexity), not a rigorous optimizer
-🎯 **Best use**: Rapid constraint-aware exploration tool—ML generates options respecting physics, you validate with simulation

 ## Simulation Output